SupCodeTech/DeepPulmoTB/README.md

 │ │ ├──  …
 ```

-## Contact
-If you have any questions, please feel free to contact me via tan.joey@pelajar.upm.edu.my

 ## LICENSE

 This repo is under the Apache-2.0 license.
 For commercial use, please contact the authors.